Ferhat Karmil: Biography

 Ferhat Karmil is of Turkish nationality and professes Islam.

 His father was Rasim Karmil, and his mother was Fazilet Kakabadze (née Djevdet-zade), the daughter of the Turkologist, linguist, and literary scholar Hikmet Djevdet-zade.
 In 1944, the family was deported from the Georgian SSR to the Kyrgyz SSR, settling in the city of Kyzyl-Kiya.

 In the second half of the 1950s, they returned to Georgia; however, in 1960, due to increasing administrative pressure and unfavorable living conditions, the family was forced to leave Georgia and resettle again in the Kyrgyz SSR.

 In 1966, Karmil began his studies at Secondary School No. 3 named after A. P. Chekhov.
 In 1967, the family returned to Georgia, where he continued his education at Secondary School No. 8 named after V. G. Belinsky in Batumi.

 After graduating from school in 1976, he entered the Georgian Polytechnic Institute, where he studied mechanical engineering of machine tools and instruments.
 From 1983 to 1985, he served in the Soviet Armed Forces in a training tank regiment in the city of Vladimir.

 Since 2009, Karmil has also been writing rubaiyat poetry.

-Research and data contributions

-In 2025, Karmil released a dynamic dataset titled SB 1.0 (Stream Base), intended for the empirical study of “Musical Stream Physics” (Karmil Streams).
-The dataset contains section-based Turkish Makam a cappella audio with word-level alignment and time-series parameters (e.g., φ(t), |Δφ−π|(t), E_str(t), ψ(t), K_eq(t)), and is available on Zenodo under a CC BY 4.0 license.
+Continuum Theory, the Stream System, and SAS

+Since 2025, Karmil has conducted independent research on Continuum Theory, the Stream System, and their applications to the analysis of musical structures.

+In Karmil's formulation, Continuum Theory treats space and time as distinguishable but inseparable attributes of the Continuum, related through an intrinsic coupling.
+This differs from approaches in which space and time are treated as independent entities, separate dimensions, or externally combined components of a geometric framework.

+The Stream System describes directed processes in terms of ascending and descending streams.
+It was initially applied to the study of musical structures, including diatonic systems, modal relations, symmetry, and transitions between different stream states.

+Karmil also developed SAS, a software system intended for the computational analysis and classification of musical, audio, and video materials using parameters and models derived from the Stream System.
+Project descriptions, software materials, and examples of application have been made publicly available.